 Italy is one of the most complex EPR markets in the EU.
 It is also one of the most strictly enforced.
 If you sell physical products to Italian consumers — whether through your own website, Amazon.it, or a distributor — you have packaging compliance obligations under Italian law, and those obligations run through CONAI, the Consorzio Nazionale Imballaggi.

 CONAI is not a single organization that collects a single fee.
-It is an umbrella consortium that coordinates six material-specific consortia, each managing a different packaging material.
+It is an umbrella consortium that coordinates seven material-specific consortia, each managing a different packaging material.
 Understanding how this structure works is the first step toward knowing what you actually owe and where to pay it.

 What Is CONAI?

 CONAI was established in 1997 under Italy's Legislative Decree 22/1997, which implemented the EU Packaging Directive.
 It covers all packaging placed on the Italian market by producers and importers.
-With over 800,000 affiliated companies, it is one of the largest EPR consortia in Europe by membership count.
+With over 750,000 affiliated companies, it is one of the largest EPR consortia in Europe by membership count.

 - COMIECO — paper and cardboard packaging